• Butterfly Hot Springs and Groundhog Hot Springs are wild hot springs at Boiling Springs

-These are 1 of the 3 sets of soaking pools within a hiking distance from Boiling Springs.
+Butterfly Hot Springs and Groundhog Hot Springs are natural hot springs located on the Middle Fork Payette River within the Boise National Forest.
+These springs are part of a collection of three soaking pools that can be accessed via hiking from Boiling Springs.
 To get to this spot, you must take a moderate 7-mile (11.3 km) out-and-back hike with a 450 ft elevation gain.

 Geothermal Water & Soaking